kemitchell/ODbL-1.0/ODbL-1.0.unwrapped.md

 c. __Voluntary license schemes__.
 The Licensor waives the right to collect royalties, whether individually or, in the event that the Licensor is a member of a collecting society that administers voluntary licensing schemes, via that society, from any exercise by You of the rights granted under this License.

+### 3.3

-3.3 The right to release the Database under different terms, or to stop distributing or making available the Database, is reserved.
+The right to release the Database under different terms, or to stop distributing or making available the Database, is reserved.
 Note that this Database may be multiple-licensed, and so You may have the choice of using alternative licenses for this Database.
 Subject to Section 10.4, all other rights not expressly granted by Licensor are reserved.

 ## 4.0 Conditions of Use

+### 4.1

-4.1 The rights granted in Section 3 above are expressly made subject to Your complying with the following conditions of use.
+The rights granted in Section 3 above are expressly made subject to Your complying with the following conditions of use.
 These are important conditions of this License, and if You fail to follow them, You will be in material breach of its terms.

-4.2 __Notices__.
+### 4.2 Notices.

 If You Publicly Convey this Database, any Derivative Database, or the Database as part of a Collective Database, then You must:

 a.
 Do so only under the terms of this License or another license permitted under Section 4.4;